-- A child under one year old and weighing less than 20 pounds must be secured in a rear-facing child restraint system. - A child under six years old must be secured in a child restraint system (a safety seat or booster seat, not a seat belt). - A child from the age of six up to the age of 18 must be secured in a child restraint system or by a seat belt, in all seating positions (front and back). - A child under the age of 18 cannot ride in the rear of a moving pickup truck. - Adults 18 and older must wear a seat belt while riding in the front seats of a vehicle.
+- A child under one year old and weighing less than 20 pounds must be secured in a rear-facing child restraint system. - A child under six years old must be secured in a child restraint system (a safety seat or booster seat, not a seat belt). - A child from the age of six up to the age of 18 must be secured in a child restraint system or by a seat belt, in all seating positions (front and back). - Adults 18 and older must wear a seat belt while riding in the front seats of a vehicle.